extremealexv/Netureon/README.md

-# 🛡️ NetGuard v1.3.1
+# 🛡️ Netureon v1.3.1

-NetGuard is a comprehensive network monitoring and security solution designed to help system administrators maintain visibility and control over their local networks.
+Netureon is a comprehensive network monitoring and security solution designed to help system administrators maintain visibility and control over their local networks.
 Built with Python, Flask, and PostgreSQL, it provides real-time device detection, automated profiling, and security alerts.

 ## ✨ Key Features